lmoroz/lmoroz/README.md

 -->

-- 🔭 I’m currently working on [BlueAnt](https://blue-ant.ru) with Nuxt/vue.js, PHP
+- 🔭 I’m currently working on with vue.js, Java
-- 🌱 I’m currently learning AI, ML
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on machine learning
 - 🤔 I’m looking for help with machine learning
 - 💬 Ask me about Anything